Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Probabilistic Contrastive Learning

 \subsection{Provably Learning the Correct Posteriors}

 We prove below that the optimizer of this loss learns the \textit{correct} latent posteriors.
 More precisely, it predicts the correct location $\hat{\mu}(x) = R \cdot \mu(x)$, up to a constant orthogonal rotation $R$ of the latent space, and the correct level of ambiguity $\hat{\kappa}(x) = \kappa(x)$ for each observation $x$.
-To prove this, we first show that MCInfoNCE is a cross-entropy over the latent-variable model (Proposition~\ref{form:equal_marginals}).
-This means that the loss matches a predicted marginal value to that of the generative processes.
-We then show that this marginal is a function that depends only on $(\mu(\cdot)^\top\mu(\cdot), \kappa(\cdot))$, resp. $(\hat{\mu}(\cdot)^\top\hat{\mu}(\cdot), \hat{\kappa}(\cdot))$ (Proposition~\ref{eq:mono}).
+To prove this, we first show that MCInfoNCE is a cross-entropy between the generative process and the learned contrastive encoder (Proposition~\ref{form:equal_marginals}).
+This means that the loss matches the expected positivity of a pair $(x, x^+)$ computed using the true $P(z|x)$ to that computed using $Q(z|x)$.
+We then show that this expected positivity can be written as a function and depends only on $(\mu(\cdot)^\top\mu(\cdot), \kappa(\cdot))$, resp. $(\hat{\mu}(\cdot)^\top\hat{\mu}(\cdot), \hat{\kappa}(\cdot))$ (Proposition~\ref{eq:mono}).
 Due to monotonicity, the predicted function value can only match that of the generative process if their arguments $(\mu(\cdot)^\top\mu(\cdot), \kappa(\cdot))$ and $(\hat{\mu}(\cdot)^\top\hat{\mu}(\cdot), \hat{\kappa}(\cdot))$ are equal (\cref{eq:equalkappa}).
 In summary, the posteriors must be equal, up to a rotation of the latent space (Theorem~\ref{eq:final}).